 This huge architectural installation is based on 3 architectural schools of Kerala namely Malabar architecture, Cochin & Travancore architectural schools.
 The whole wood art installation was completed with the help of 62 traditional carpenters over a period of 7.5 years.

 Kerala Folklore Museum is trying and helping the visitors and enthusiasts to obtain basic information regarding the traditional architectural elements from Kerala.
 The Museum provides an architectural gallery from wooden flooring to ceiling, and up to roofing tile of the ancient constructions.

-The carved stone basement coupled with 2 stone elephants of the 15th century, the stone frame and wooden door adds charm to the structure.
-The wooden rafters on the upper level with rafters shoes made of bronze of 17th century are really appealing This is a classic example of the traditional architecture of Kerala.
-The columns, intricate wood carving of the ceiling work, stories from Hindu mythology etc are in comparable.
+The carved stone basement coupled with 2 stone elephants of the 15th century, the stone frame, and wooden door adds charm to the structure.
+The wooden rafters on the upper level with rafters’ shoes made of bronze of the 17th century are really appealing This is a classic example of the traditional architecture of Kerala.
+The columns, intricate wood carving of the ceiling work, stories from Hindu mythology, etc are in comparison.